-You can advance by applying progressive overload within a 8 to 12 week time-frame, starting with moderate resistance, like 12/15 reps per set and work your way up to low repetition range and heavy loads in the 4/5 rep range.
+You can advance by applying progressive overload within an 8 to 12-week time-frame, starting with moderate resistance, like 12/15 reps per set, and work your way up to low repetition range and heavy loads in the 4/5 rep range.
 This is also called accumulation and intensification.

-This means you should scale down the total sets even further if you plan to use these shock-technique, even down to as little as 1 working set, after warm up.
-As you progress with time, you may find yourself using rest-pause and the other techniques more and more often, because regular failure may be not be a stimulus potent enough for growth anymore.
+This means you should scale down the total sets even further if you plan to use these shock-technique, even down to as little as 1 working set, after warm-up.
+As you progress with time, you may find yourself using rest-pause and the other techniques more and more often, because regular failure may not be a stimulus potent enough for growth anymore.

 Muscles adapt, no matter what.
-What used to be effective in the past may be not working anymore and need to be challenged to a new level, bearing in mind that greater intensity equals more recovery, hence the need to scale down volume even more to keep recovery in check.
+What used to be effective in the past may be not working anymore and need to be challenged to a new level, bearing in mind that greater intensity equals more recovery, hence the need to scale down the volume, even more, to keep recovery in check.

 How Nutrition And Sleep Also Affects Your Recovery Ability And Training Frequency

-This is self explanatory, really.
-How you should eat properly and make sure you get a sound night sleep in beyond the scope of this article.
+This is self-explanatory, really.
+How you should eat properly and make sure you get a sound night’s sleep is beyond the scope of this article.